 Quantitative estimation.
-The performance of our method is evaluated quantitatively on randomly selected samples from different video sequences, taken from Ref.
-28. The metric used is the similarity measure between two regions A and B, defined as $S = [A \cap B]/[A \cup B]$ , where region A corresponds to the detected foreground, and region B to the true foreground.
+The performance of our method is evaluated quantitatively on randomly selected samples from different video sequences, taken from [28].
+The metric used is the similarity measure between two regions A and B, defined as $S = [A \cap B]/[A \cup B]$, where region A corresponds to the detected foreground, while region B corresponds to the true foreground.
 This measure is monotonically increasing with the similarity of the two foreground masks, with values between 0 and 1.